 You’ll want to use a zipper foot when working with zips.
 These generally look like a presser foot with half the foot missing or with just one central prong and two small cutouts on either side, as this allows you to get very close to the zipper.
 Many machines come with a zipper foot as standard, though not all do so you may need to buy one.

 Both of my machines came with a zipper foot, though they couldn’t be more different!
-The one that came with my vintage machine has the right side cut out, which means I quite often got my pins the wrong way around!
+The one that came with my vintage machine has the right side cut out, which meant I quite often got my pins the wrong way around!
 It also meant that the bulk of my project ended up pushed up against the machine instead of on the table as in “normal” sewing.
 My new machine has one of the newer style with a central prong.
 On the back of the foot you can attach the foot so that you can sew on either side of the zip, which is really rather useful.

-Sewing with concealed zips in the design
+Sewing with invisible zips in the design

 Now you have the right zipper and the right foot to insert it, they’re quite straightforward to sew.
 There are some fantastic tutorials on Youtube for doing different projects with zippers – I always refer back to Professor Pincushion’s tutorial when I need to make a zippered pocket and Made Everyday has a great tutorial on making a simple zipper pouch which is really easily customised.
 If you’re attempting to use open end zips for the first time, check out this tutorial by Make It Coats.